nitinmani/ProjectInfection/README.md

   * I have added a folder with sample files that you can use to test the algorithm

 #### Total Infection
-* This is a slightly modified DFS algorithm, but essentially iterates through the connecte component of the user and infects everyone in it.
+* This is a slightly modified DFS algorithm, but essentially iterates through the connected component the user belongs to and infects everyone in it.

 #### Limited Infection
 * I interpretted Limited Infection as an infection where if the user inputs `numToInfect` number of users and a tolerance `tolerance`,  the algorithm will succeed only if it can infect anywhere from `numToInfect - tolerance` to `numToInfect + tolerance` number of users.
 * To do this, I implemented a slightly modified version of the knapsack algorithm.

 #### Exact Infection
-* Exact Infection is the exact same as Limited Infection with `tolerance` equal to 0.
+* Exact Infection is the same as Limited Infection with `tolerance` equal to 0.

 ###### Note: For testing, I created sample user files and ran each one manually, using many different commands to test the algorithms.
 Some of these files are in the `sample_user_data` file